akhilVogeti/akhilVogeti/README.md

 I am a curious chap that is interested in pretty much everything under the sun :sunny:.
 This profile is limited to my interest in Software Engineering.

-- :seedling:I am currently learning the nuts and bolts of leveraging Generative AI to build more impactful software applications.
+- :seedling:I am currently enhancing my skills in Java and the Spring framework, while also learning the nuts and bolts of how to leverage Generative AI to build more impactful software applications.
 - :telescope:I am primarily aiming to become a backend engineer.
 Anything that goes into implementing the business logic of an application is what i find more interesting.
-It could be conventional software development using Java or AI.
-Just about anything.

 ## My Projects :hammer_and_wrench: